diljithkd/instagram_bot/README.md

 	/interact <hashtag> <total_posts> <max-likes> <max-comments>

 	   	eg - /interact likeforlike 10 5 3 - this command will take the latest 10 posts from #likeforlike and like 5 of them and comments on 3 of them.

+	/download <username>
+		eg - /download cristiano - This command saves all the pictures of cristiano and stores it in output folder.
+Also extracts metadata to mets.txt file.